savipk/autochat/docs/architecture/02-message-flow.md

 sequenceDiagram
     participant User as User
     participant AppPy as app.py
-    participant Adapter as Chainlit Adapter
+    participant Adapter as UI Adapter
     participant Orch as OrchestratorAgent
     participant Worker as Worker Agent
     participant HITL as HumanInTheLoopMiddleware